Deriving Differential Target Propagation from Iterating Approximate Inverses: Layer-wise approximate inverse

 \section{Layer-wise approximate inverse}

 We focus for now on a multi-layer feedforward model and assume that all the layers have the same size, to make the layer-wise inversion feasible and simple.
 See~\citet{podlaski2020biological} for ways to generalize target-propagation methods to the case of unequal layer sizes.
+See also Section~\ref{sec:skip} to deal with skip connections and architectures which are not structured as a chain.
 Each layer's forward phase activation $h_l$ is computed with its encoder $f_l$:

-where $f_l$ is implicitly parametrized by $\theta_l$, the parameters (weights and biases) used for computing the output of layer $l$, $h_0=x$ is the input vector and $h_L$ is the output layer, with loss $L(h_L,y)$.
+where $f_l$ is implicitly parametrized by $W_l$, the parameters (weights and biases) used for computing the output of layer $l$, $h_0=x$ is the input vector and $h_L$ is the output layer, with loss $L(h_L,y)$.
 The second notation is convenient to describe compositions of these layer-wise functions, so

-In addition to learning the feedforward weights $\theta$, we consider neural networks with a separate feedback path with top-down layers $g_l$ and corresponding feedback parameters $\Omega _l$ to compute an approximate inverse of $f_l$:
+In addition to learning the feedforward weights $W$, we consider neural networks with a separate feedback path with top-down layers $g_l$ and corresponding feedback parameters $\Omega _l$ to compute an approximate inverse of $f_l$:

 Note that inverses compose, so

 and simple target propagation starting at $\tau_L$ (normally chosen close to $h_L$) gives rise to

 or equivalently, applying a change $\tau_l-h_l$ on layer activations $h_l$ (to give new values $\tau_l$) would lead to